sachie026-zz/datagrid-react-ts-app/README.md

 - Install the dependencies: `yarn install` or `npm install`
 - Run `yarn start` or `npm start` and see the sample app at `http://localhost:3000`

 # DataGrid Component

 `How to use`

 `Props`

+`Examples`

 # Features

+- Used flex-box to make it little bit responsive

 # What more could be added in future or